 Background to mental health changes

 SEMPHN plays an important yet limited part in the primary mental health system.

 In line with mental health reform across Australia, SEMPHN released its Mental Health Stepped Care Model in 2016.

 - findings of the National Mental Health Commission’s review

 - consultation with stakeholders including consumers, health professionals and service providers

 - extensive data analysis.

-We are using the Stepped Care Model to guide the commissioning of new flexible services in our region for people with mild/moderate and severe/complex mental health needs.
+We use the Stepped Care Model to guide the commissioning of new flexible services in our region for people with mild/moderate and severe/complex mental health needs.

-Access to Allied Psychological Services (ATAPS) and the Mental Health Nurse Incentive Program (MHNIP) will be phased out by early 2018.
+Access to Allied Psychological Services (ATAPS) and the Mental Health Nurse Incentive Program (MHNIP) were phased out in early 2018.

 While the Australian Government Department of Health has contributed to the funding of this website, the information on this website does not necessarily reflect the views of the Australian Government and is not advice that is provided, or information that is endorsed, by the Australian Government.
 The Australian Government is not responsible in negligence or otherwise for any injury, loss or damage however arising from the use of or reliance on the information provided on this website.